wmpauli/NIVM/README.md

 This DSVM extension for neuroimaging strongly relies on packages available through the NeuroDebian.ORG software repository.
 Specifically, this extension contains all software listed on this [page](http://neuro.debian.net/pkglists/toc_pkgs_for_field_mri.html#toc-pkgs-for-field-mri).

-The extension also comes w/ Docker support, making it easy to [install fmriprep](https://fmriprep.readthedocs.io/en/latest/installation.html).
+The extension also comes w/ **Docker support**, making it easy to [install fmriprep](https://fmriprep.readthedocs.io/en/latest/installation.html).

 **Note:** Matlab and SPM are currently not pre-installed with this extension.
 Please let us know of a good way of doing this without having a matlab license.

 # Getting started: